sayrer/summary/draft-sayre-modpod-summary.md

 IETF participants often devise new ways of presenting IETF contribution data.

-If an automated summary becomes critical to an IETF effort, it should be transfered to the IETF Tools team.
-When there is rough consensus and running code showing that a summary is regularly useful, it should be transfered away from an individual.
+If an automated summary becomes critical to an IETF effort, it should be transferred to the IETF Tools team.
+When there is rough consensus and running code showing that a summary is regularly useful, it must be transferred away from an individual.

 If there is no consensus that a summary is useful, it should not be regularly sent.

 # Security Considerations

 IETF procedures cannot depend on the resources of an individual.
-When a summary becomes important enough for participants to object to its absence, it must be transitioned to IETF infrastructure.
+When a summary becomes important enough for participants to object to its absence, as a matter of rough consensus, it must be transitioned to IETF infrastructure.

 # IANA Considerations